smf-steve/mips_subroutine/mips_subroutine.md

  ### WARNINGS
      It is expected that the subroutine follows the MIPS convention regarding the restoration of registers.
 As such, the following messages may appear on stderr.

-   *  Warning one or more of the S registers were not restored.
+   * Warning: One or more of the S registers were not restored.
-   *  Warning the $fp register was not restored.
+   * Warning: The $fp register was not restored.
-   *  Warning the $sp register was not restored.
+   * Warning: The $sp register was not restored.
+   * Warning: Subroutine did not return properly"

+### ENVIRONMENT_VARS
+    The following environment variables affect the execution of mips_subroutine:

+    MARS_JAR:  The location of the Mars jar file
+    MARS:      The base command to invoke the Mars

 ### EXPECTION and BUGS
     If an argument conforms to the syntax of a number, but is malformed,